-Located in the power cord storage compartment on the roadside is a receptacle with dual covers.
+Located on the side of your trailer is a gray electrical inlet with dual covers.
 Lifting these covers reveals the receptacles to connect cable TV and telephone lines to your trailer.
-The 16FT & 19FT.
-Bambi has the two cables for direct hookup with no receptacle.

 WINTER TRAVELING

 Traveling in sub-freezing temperatures will require certain precautions to protect the plumbing system and your personal belongings from being damaged by freezing.